krishaamer/green-filter-research/research/literature/ai.md

 Professional financial advisors use automated tools to analyze data and present it in human form to clients.
 Today’s ubiquitous mobile interfaces, however, provide the opportunity to ‘cut out the middleman’ and provide similar information to clients directly, at a lower cost and a wider scale, often without human intervention.
 Additional (more expensive) “human-judgment- as-a-service”, a combination of robots + human input, can help provide further personalized advice for the consumer, still at a cheaper price than a dedicated human advisor.
 Everyone can have a financial advisor.

+### Amazon Alexa {#amazon-alexa}

+Alexa is the most well-known example of AI technology in the world.
+But Amazon’s Rohit Prasad thinks it can do so much more, “Alexa is not just an AI assistant – it’s a trusted advisor and a companion.”

 ### Interaction Design {#interaction-design}

 what is interaction design https://uxdesign.cc/interaction-design-is-more-than-just-user-flows-and-clicks-4cc37011418c